 During our trip, we slept in bamboo huts on the beach.
 The huts (called tukas by locals) are built to survive strong winds and even typhoons.
 Because they’re not anchored to the ground by concrete bases, they tend to bend with the wind and occasionally get blown away during typhoons – hopefully not too far – so that they can be picked up, straightened out and re-used after the storm has passed.

-For showers on the islands – if we had access to fresh water – we would wash using a bucket in makeshift outdoor showers or at a local spring.
-At night, the crew – who were nicknamed “The Lost Boys” and who truly were the heart and soul of this adventure – would build a bonfire and bring out their guitar to sing along with everyone.
+For showers – if we had access to fresh water – we’d use a makeshift outdoor bucket-shower.
+As an alternative, we’d visit a local spring.
+The crew were nicknamed “The Lost Boys”; they were truly the heart and soul of this adventure.
+At night, they’d build a bonfire and bring out their guitar to sing along with everyone.

-Everything we ate during the expedition was delicious and prepared with the freshest ingredients found on the islands, either farmed or grown in the wild.
+Everything we ate during the expedition was delicious.
+Meals were prepared with the freshest ingredients found on the islands, either farmed or grown in the wild.
 A typical meal consisted of fresh fruit and greens, rice, and fish or pork.
 Seafood was bought every morning from local fishermen, and meat was from livestock raised on the Tao farms and by surrounding communities.
 Most importantly, fruit and vegetables are grown without harmful chemicals here, to minimise the ecological footprint of the whole operation.

-One very important member of the crew was a pet Jack Russell named Amo, who answers to no one but his master, Gener, the boat’s Captain.
+One very important member of the crew was a pet Jack Russell.
+Named Amo. he answers to no one but his master, Gener, the boat’s Captain.
 Amo was our little expedition mascot!
 He was often patrolling the horizon watching out for intruders and making sure he was always the first to get off the boat when we came ashore, jumping eagerly into the transport kayaks before anyone could even get a seat.

-As I reflect on our expedition, I realise how important such journeys are to open new perspectives and recalibrate our priorities.
-They force us to step out of our comfort zone, grow as adventurers and empower ourselves, so that we can in turn empower others.
-The team and I are deeply grateful for these unique life experiences, because we learn so much about the issues many underprivileged people face around the globe, especially women – making us understand how fortunate we are and as a result how much more we should try to support this kind of sustainable and responsible tourism.
+Journeys like this open new perspectives and recalibrate priorities.
+They force us to step out of our comfort zone, grow as adventurers and empower ourselves.
+In turn, we can then empower others.
+Our team are deeply grateful for these unique life experiences.
+We learn so much about issues underprivileged people face around the globe, especially women – and how much more we should try to support this kind of sustainable and responsible tourism.

 Indeed, at the heart of sustainable development is a deep respect for the earth and future generations.
-No matter how remote we feel from the problem, every act in our everyday lives affects our planet’s fragile ecosystem.
+We might feel remote from the problem, yet every act in our lives affects our planet’s fragile ecosystem.
 Climate change and environmental degradation are barriers to sustainable development, augmenting existing inequalities.
-And gender often remains the untold story in this dilemma.
+And gender often remains the untold story.

-In many countries, women are among the most vulnerable to climate change and environmental impacts, partly because they make up the larger share of the agricultural workforce and tend to have access to fewer income-earning jobs.
-The destructive forces of nature, warped by rising global temperatures, and manifest in typhoons, floods and other extreme weather conditions, can act as negative force multipliers in societies already riven by inequality.
-While climate change is a global phenomenon, its impact is not spread across a level playing field.
-In fact, poor people suffer the most – and nowhere is this more apparent than in places like the Philippines.
+Women are among the most vulnerable to climate change and environmental impacts.
+They tend to make up the larger share of the agricultural workforce, with access to fewer income-earning jobs.
+The destructive forces of nature, warped by rising global temperatures, and manifest in floods and other extreme weather conditions, can act as negative force multipliers in societies already riven by inequality.
+Climate change is a global phenomenon, yet its impact isn’t spread across a level playing field.
+In fact, poor people suffer the most.

-During our time there, we were privileged to meet authentic and untouched communities.
-We learnt about their many life challenges, hopes and dreams.
-Ultimately, such expeditions are exceptional because they are made up of what each traveller brings with them on the journey, and this gets intertwined with the stories of the people we meet along the way.
+During our trip, we were privileged to meet authentic and untouched communities.
+We learnt about their challenges, hopes and dreams.
+Ultimately, such expeditions are exceptional because they’re made up of what each traveller brings with them on the journey.
+And this gets intertwined with the stories of people we meet along the way.
 And while “The Lost Boys” did their utmost to look after our every need, it was a voyage through some of the most isolated parts of the Philippine archipelago, with new discoveries awaiting at every turn.

 HER Planet Earth is a global women’s advocacy movement headquartered in Singapore.
 The not-for-profit organisation undertakes self-funded expeditions to increase awareness of environmental degradation and raise funds for programmes that empower and educate underprivileged women affected by climate change.
 HERplanetearth.com